-26An example is provided in the next subsection.
-For a survey, see, e.g., Maniquet (2007) or Fleurbaey and Maniquet (forth.).
+40For a survey, see, e.g., Maniquet (2007) or Fleurbaey and Maniquet (forth.).

 In order to illustrate how a particular criterion of the egalitarian-equivalent sort can be justified following the Arrovian approach, consider the social ordering proposed by Fleurbaey (2005) for a model with two goods, health H and income I (a composite commodity).
 Health is assumed to lie between zero and one.
 Individual utilities are assumed to be self-centered, i.e., each individual's utility depends only on his own health and income.
 The social ordering applies the maximin criterion to vectors of individual "healthy-equivalent incomes".
 For any individual i, his healthy equivalent income is the level of income I^ which would make him indifferent between his current situation and a situation of perfect health with income I^ (for monotonic preferences this can also be described in terms of equivalent sets containing the bundles (H, I) satisfying the constraint $I \leq I^$ and $0 \leq H \leq 1$).
-One can relate the axiomatics justifying this criterion to the Arrow axioms listed above in the following way: (1) Ordinalism is retained; (2) Independence is weakened, stipulating that the ranking of two allocations is unchanged when the utility levels and, in addition, the indifference sets at the two allocations remain the same with the new profile of utility functions; (3) Weak Pareto is retained; (4) A fairness axiom is introduced, stipulating that a Pigou-Dalton transfer reducing income inequality between two individuals having the same health yields an at least as good allocation, provided these two individuals have the same utility function overall, or have perfect health and the same utility function over perfect-health bundles.
+One can relate the axiomatics justifying this criterion to the Arrow axioms listed above in the following way: (1) Ordinalism is retained; (2) Independence is weakened, stipulating that the ranking of two allocations is unchanged when the utility levels and, in addition, the indifference sets at the two allocations remain the same with the new profile of utility functions; (3) Weak Pareto is retained; (4) A fairness axiom is introduced, stipulating that a Pigou-Dalton transfer reducing income inequality between two individuals having the same health yields an at least as good allocation, provided these two individuals have the same utility function overall, or have perfect health and the same utility function over perfect-health bundles.42

 A similar idea underlies the computation of equivalent income growth made in Becker et al. (2005).
-They consider a representative agent and compute equivalent income growth as the growth of income that would have provided the same gain in satisfaction if health (life expectancy, in their work) had remained constant.
+They consider a representative agent per country and compute equivalent income growth of a country as the growth of income that would have provided the same gain in satisfaction if health (life expectancy, in their work) had remained constant.
 This amounts to taking initial health, instead of perfect health, as the reference for computing the equivalent income.
-This is a quite natural and intuitive measure, which can be viewed as a generalization of the idea of equivalent variation.28 The standard notion of equivalent variation takes initial prices as the reference for the computation of equivalent income change.
+This is a quite natural and intuitive measure, which can be viewed as a generalization of the idea of equivalent variation.43 The standard notion of equivalent variation takes initial prices as the reference for the computation of equivalent income change.
 The price vector is just one among many variables, such as personal health or features of the environment, which influence indirect utility.
 It makes sense to compute the income variation that would have generated the same variation in satisfaction if all variables other than income had been kept constant.
-It is not easy, however, to incorporate equivalent variations into a consistent social criterion, especially if one wants to avoid the representative agent approach.
-In particular, equivalent variations are not convenient for interpersonal comparisons as they focus on changes rather than levels.
-One cannot, for instance, compare the final equivalent incomes, computed with the Becker et al. approach, for two individuals having different initial health.
-Another problem with a variable reference is that the chained index may have little meaning: the addition of equivalent income gains with moving references is not equal to the augmented income gain with respect to a fixed reference.
-In spite of these difficulties, one may consider that a systematic computation of such equivalent income growth (if possible, by adding up individual equivalent variations rather than assuming a representative agent) would provide valuable information in complement to ordinary income growth.
-Comparing the two curves of growth rates would be informative about the evolution of the dimensions of quality of life incorporated into the computation.
-This can be justified by a variant of the decomposition formula (4).
-Consider a social welfare function $W(u_1(m_1, z_1), \ldots, u_n(m_n, z_n))$, where m_i denotes income and z_i the other dimensions.
-Let $\frac{\partial u_i}{\partial z_i}$ denote the gradient of u_i with respect to z_i and let willingness-to-pay (equivalent variation) be defined as:
+It is not easy, however, to incorporate equivalent variations into a consistent social criterion, especially if one

-$^{^{27}}$ We assume the absence of satiation in order to simplify the presentation.
+41We assume the absence of satiation in order to simplify the presentation.